Annual Alliance Volunteer Awards

 Every year, we formally recognise and celebrate the hard work and commitment made by volunteers to our work.
-This year's National Alliance Volunteer Awards celebrations took place on Friday, 10 June 2016 at our annual member conference.
+This year's National Alliance Volunteer Awards celebrations will take place on Friday, 16 June 2017 at our annual member conference.
 Find out more about the event here.

 To nominate a volunteer, complete this form and return to the Information Services team by email: email@example.com

 Or by post: National Centre, Pre-school Learning Alliance, 50 Featherstone Street, London EC1Y 8RT by Monday, 5th December 2017.

 See below for full criteria and further details.